Covid 19 coronavirus: Cruise ship reportedly dropped off sick passengers days before cruise ended

 Bob died several weeks later in Wellington Hospital after it was discovered only a small part of one of his lungs was still viable, having been ravaged by the virus.
 Bev has since recovered and is isolating in Kāpiti.

-Her son, Brian Greenough, said the cruise ship they were on travelled up and down the coast of New South Wales for several days before disembarkation, and reportedly even stopped to let off sick passengers - but other passengers were not made aware of any possible coronavirus cases on board.
+Her son, Brian Greenough, said the cruise ship travelled up and down the coast of New South Wales for several days before disembarkation, and reportedly even stopped to let off sick passengers - but other passengers were not made aware of any possible coronavirus cases on board.

 His mother also told him the crew were called in for a staff meeting during the cruise, and afterwards she saw one crew member in tears.